mtdowner/simple-website/README.md

   background: #00FF00;
 }
 ```

 In this example, #000000 specifies black for the font color, and #00FF00 specifies green for the background color.

-In your HTML file, update the `<body> element with a class name, light-theme, so the class selector for light theme will apply the styles correctly.
+In your HTML file, update the `<body>` element with a class name, light-theme, so the class selector for light theme will apply the styles correctly.

-HTML
+**HTML**

 ```html
 <body class="light-theme">
 ```

-View in browser
+## View in browser

 To preview using Visual Studio Code, right-click index.html, and then select Open In Default Browser or reload the previous tab by pressing F5.

 Notice that the light theme using a green background appears.

-Screenshot of the website with its light theme applied.

-View applied CSS
+## View applied CSS

-On the browser view, open Developer Tools.
+1. On the browser view, open Developer Tools.

-Right click the page and select Inspect, or select the shortcut F12 or Ctrl-Shift+I.
+2. Right click the page and select Inspect, or select the shortcut F12 or Ctrl-Shift+I.

-Select the Elements tab and, inside the Elements tab, select the Styles tab (it should already be selected by default).
+3. Select the Elements tab and, inside the Elements tab, select the Styles tab (it should already be selected by default).

-Hover over the various HTML elements, and as you select a few elements, notice how the developer tools display which styles are applied to them in the Styles tab.
+4. Hover over the various HTML elements, and as you select a few elements, notice how the developer tools display which styles are applied to them in the Styles tab.

-Select the `<body> element.
+5. Select the `<body>` element.
 Note the light-theme applied.

-Select the unordered list `<ul> element.
-Note the custom style font-family: helvetica;, which overrides the style for the `<body> element.
+6. Select the unordered list `<ul>` element.
+Note the custom style font-family: helvetica;, which overrides the style for the `<body>` element.

-Screenshot of the website with its light theme applied and the Developer Tools next to it showing the Elements panel with the HTML and CSS code.

 To learn more about viewing CSS styles in Developer Tools, check out the Get started viewing and changing CSS article.

-Add a dark theme
+## Add a dark theme

 For the dark theme, you'll set up the infrastructure in preparation for the next unit, in which you'll enable theme switching on the web page.

 To add support for a dark theme to your CSS, use the following steps.

 Add some constants to the page root at the top of your CSS file.

-css
+**CSS**

 ```css
 :root {